arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

 ## How to configure rootless access to the remoteproc driver sysfs

-Usually, remoteproc driver can only be accessible to root.
+Usually, the remoteproc sysfs entries are only accessible by root.
 To change this setting, follow the below instructions:

 1. Create a group and add your user: